 Citrix UC Virtual Channel Settings and Other Virtual Channel Settings in the Admin Policy Tool or Wyse Management Suite server are only applicable for ThinOS 9.1.2101 or earlier versions.
-From ThinOS 9.1.3112, Admin Policy Tool does not sync the Citrix Unified Communication Virtual Settings and Other Virtual Channel Settings from Wyse Management Suite policy settinas.
+From ThinOS 9.1.3112 to 2208 (9.3.2102), Admin Policy Tool does not sync the Citrix Unified Communication Virtual Settings and Other Virtual Channel Settings from Wyse Management Suite policy settings.